calebschoepp/caleb-www/content/blog/inception_studio_weekend_reflections.md

 ### The future of LLM's is very exciting

 This weekend has gotten me very excited for the future of LLM's.
 I didn't pay much attention when GPT-3 came out but you can be sure that I'll be on the edge of my seat for the release of GPT-4.
 I think that it is going to display some emergent properties that are hard to fathom right now.
 We are somewhere near the start of an s-curve of innovation -- a very exciting place to be.
-I have lots of questions about the future of LLM's that I look forward to getting answers to:
+I have lots of questions about the future of LLM's that I look forward to getting answered:

 - Will future models like GPT-4 become prohibitively expensive as they get increasingly larger?
 - Will LLM's turn into commodities like cloud computing did?